Skip to content

 Info

-The BAIA configuration described here, enables the following AI features in PIM:
+The BAIA configuration described here, enhances the AI value generation feature.

 For enabling AI Product Placement Suggestions please refer to the developer tutorial.

-BAIA text generation is configured in the following ways:
+BAIA value generation is configured in the following ways:

-• Relevant attributes: Configure which attributes are relevant for BAIA text generation.
+• Relevant attributes: Configure which attributes are relevant for BAIA value generation.

-When a product has a primary category that has been configured for BAIA text generation, the category configuration takes precedence over attribute field configuration.
+When a product has a primary category that has been configured for BAIA value generation, the best practice products for the category configuration are used instead of from a possible attribute field configuration, but the instructions are combined.
 If a product has multiple primary categories with configurations, all category configurations are used simultaneously.

 Relevant attributes